54th NCGA Four-Ball Championship | Spyglass Hill GC | May 7-9, 2021

 In recent years, more than 200 teams have attempted to qualify for the championship which is played annually in early May.

-Qualifying for the 2019 Four-Ball Championship takes place April 11-19 at the following courses:
+QUALIFYING for the 2021 NCGA Four-Ball Championship takes place April 14-18 at the following courses:

-Exemptions from qualifying: Champions prior to 2004 have a lifetime exemption with the same partner.
-Champions from 2004 and beyond are exempt for 10 years with the same partner.
-The top 10 teams and ties from the preceding year, with the same partner.
-Both partners must meet eligibility requirements, holding a handicap index of 5.4 or less.
+EXEMPTIONS: Both partners must meet eligibility requirements, holding a handicap index of 5.4 or less.
 Each exempt team is required to submit an entry prior to the closing date.
-Four-Ball Exemptions
+2021 Four-Ball Exemptions

 Check Out NCGA GO for the best hotel rates in the area!